 - Reset WordPress using a plugin

-- Resetting WordPress with WP-CLI
+- Reset WordPress with WP-CLI

 1. perform a WordPress reset manually

 A manual WordPress reset is the most individual and at the same time the most complicated and error-prone option.
-We are therefore listing it more for the sake of completeness.
+We are therefore listing it for the sake of completeness.
 In principle, a manual reset involves deleting everything and then reinstalling WordPress.
-However, WordPress beginners in particular without in-depth technical know-how and experience can easily ruin their website by doing this.
+However, WordPress beginners in particular without in-depth technical expertise and experience can easily ruin their website by doing this.
 It is therefore usually even easier to create a clean, new WordPress installation.

 If you still want to reset WordPress manually, these are the steps you normally take: